 What does Prednisolone do for Dogs?

 The most important effect of Prednisolone for dogs is its ability to reduce inflammation, thus managing inflammatory processes in different parts of the body.
 However, Prednisolone has other effects too.
 Let’s take a closer look at the different uses of Prednisone for dogs.

 Prednisolone as Anti-Inflammatory Drug for Dogs.
 Prednisolone has strong anti-inflammatory features.
-Therefore, it is widely used in the management of excessive itchiness due to skin allergies and joint pain due to arthritis.
+Therefore, it is widely used in the management of excessive itchiness due to skin allergies and joint pain due to arthritis in dogs.
 It is also the medication of choice in the reduction of inflammation and swelling in dogs suffering from intervertebral disc disease (IVDD), central nervous system disorders, and inflammatory bowel disease (IBD).